 Free Clubs -

 a) Table Tennis Adult Open Sessions and Family Open Sessions every Monday.

-- Family Games Club (Term Time) - weekly every Friday 4pm - 5.30pm and a number of special themed clubs - see section 1 below for more details
+b) Family Games Club (Term Time) - weekly every Friday 4pm - 5.30pm and a number of special themed clubs - See section 1 below for more details for all clubs

-- Food Vouchers - daily service- see section 5 for more details
+Food Vouchers/food poverty support - daily service- see section 5 for more details

-- Digital Hub - provides access to a computer/laptop (see opening times in Home) see section 6 below
+Digital Hub - provides access to a IT and on-line support (see opening times in Home) see section 6 below

 In addition to the funders named below who are supporting specific activities and for which their support is truly appreciated, our thanks also is expressed to The Pilkington Charities Fund.
 They have year on year made a donation to contribute to our collective charitable work.
 We are sincerely grateful for this support which helps makes such a difference.

 The Trustees and everyone here are so pleased to announce that In July 2019 Garfield Weston Foundation kindly awarded a 3-year grant award of £7,000 per year towards centre operations/core running costs and our community programme/services.